-* Editor’s note: Please join us for our webinar, ‘HR leadership during a crisis: How to remain personally resilient to lead your organization,’ on Tuesday, March 31, at 12 PM PT/3 PM ET.
-Register here.
+* Editor’s note: Please watch our webinar, ‘HR leadership during a crisis: How to remain personally resilient to lead your organization,’ on demand here.

 We are living in unprecedented times.
 It is easy to feel overwhelmed by the news about COVID-19 (novel coronavirus), the continual changes to our daily lives, worries about the safety of our families and friends, questions about how to best lead the people we manage at work, and the fear of being laid off or furloughed, whether it will temporary or perhaps permanent.